 Muni Service Equity Strategy

-The Equity Strategy will benefit eight selected Equity Neighborhoods, seniors and people with disabilities, by implementing service treatments that can be implemented quickly while delivering measurable improvements to safety, connectivity to key destinations, reliability, frequency and crowding.
-Moreover, the strategy will establish a performance baseline for Muni routes serving each Equity neighborhood, which will be monitored annually.
+The Muni Service Equity Strategy is an ongoing effort to improve service performance in nine Equity Strategy neighborhoods and for seniors and people with disabilities.
+The Equity Strategy delivers timely, measurable Muni service improvements to safety, connectivity to key destinations, reliability, frequency, and crowding.
+The strategy establishes a performance baseline for Muni routes serving each Equity neighborhood, which is monitored annually.

-SFMTA staff identified routes heavily used by seniors and people with disabilities by reviewing customer boarding data from Senior and Regional Transit Connection (RTC) Clipper Cards.
+The Muni Service Equity Strategy focuses on improving Muni performance in San Francisco neighborhoods with high percentages of households with low incomes and people of color.
+The neighborhoods are selected for each two-year Muni operations budget based on the percentage of households with low incomes, private vehicle ownership and race and ethnicity demographics.
+The neighborhoods were selected based on the percentage of households with low incomes compared to the city as a whole; neighborhoods that had lower private vehicle ownership than the city average; and race and ethnicity demographics that identified a higher percentage of low income and minority residents than the citywide average.
+As part of the analysis, SFMTA staff identified routes heavily used by seniors and people with disabilities by reviewing customer boarding data from Senior and Regional Transit Connection (RTC) Clipper Cards.
 Staff then noted the top 15 routes with both the highest number of Clipper Card boardings and the highest percentage of Clipper Card boardings as a percentage of total daily ridership.
 An analysis was also conducted using public comments marked as "ADA" complaints from San Francisco's non-emergency service provider, 311, in order to narrow down the transit lines that had high ridership.